jphrubant/ingredient-finder/README.md

 Ingredient Finder is a simple app to lookup ingredients built using Netx.js, Chakra UI and the Spoonacular API.

+## Running the app

+The app can be run in development using the command `npm run dev`

 [link to app](https://react-redux-weather-app-jph.netlify.app/)

 ## User Stories: